Top 10 employee benefits and their tax (dis)deductibility

 A) Provision of a motor vehicle free of charge for business and private use

-For the employee: if the employee also uses the car for personal purposes, this is treated as income.
-The taxable salary then enters the amount as:
+For employees: if the employee also uses the car for personal purposes, this is taken as income.
+The taxable wage then enters the amount as:

 • 1% of the entry price for a normal vehicle (running on petrol or diesel),